Desh86/Project2/README.md

 ![image](https://github.com/Desh86/Project2/assets/138576166/1c53619a-54a6-4c29-a186-6f2ca4b607ca)
 This graph indicates the correlation between having heart disease and smoking.
-Its clear that people which have never smoked as a less chance of having heart disease.
+Its clear that people which have never smoked have a less chance of having heart disease.

 Surprisingly people who used to smoke and stopped have heart disease as compared to people who are active smokers.